A Typeform glossary

 Endings - An Ending is the final screen that your respondents will see upon finishing a typeform.
 Learn more about Endings here.

 Layout - Use Layout options to position an image or GIF to a question in your typeform.
 Layout options are shown in the Question tab of the Create panel.
+You can select to have different layouts for mobile and desktop devices.

 Logic and branching - In Typeform, Logic refers to the creation of rules that show your respondents different follow-up questions or outcomes based on how they have answered previous questions in the typeform.
 You can set up Logic in the Logic tab of the Create panel.